lunestardust/lunestardust.github.io/_posts/2018-09-06-hello-world.markdown

 #### About

-This is a site where you can find some open source audio hardware designs, including power sources, DACs and amplifiers.
+This is a site where you can find some open source audio hardware designs, including interfaces, DACs and amplifiers.
 All the projects are developed in accordance with our interests.

+Apart from that,
+some notes on hardware design may be published.

 #### Again